 Since the source of radon in the air is soil or bedrock, it is also the main source of radon in water.
-The major concern with radon and water is that it is dispersed into the air by showering, washing machines and to a lesser extent all other uses of water will release some radon into the home.
+The major concern with radon and water is that it is dispersed into the air by showering, washing machines and, to a lesser extent, all other uses of water, thus releasing some radon into the home.

 Measured water levels will have to be higher than 40,000pCi/L, to produce air readings above 4pCi/L in the air.
 (4pCi/L is the EPA's action level) So 1pCi/L is produced for every 10,000pCi/L in water.